rahul-gharat/dronahq-docs/docs/reference/controls/table-grid.md

 ### Add-ons

-This is the segment where you can add different kinf of add-ons to your table grid control to make it more iteractive, editable, and more.
+This is the segment where you can add different kind of add ons to your table grid control to make it more interactive, editable, and more.